 - be able to provide a long-term commitment by 'just being there'

 - commit to promoting the safety and welfare of young people

 - have an idea of the challenges for looked after children or young people

 - have the ability to deal with sensitive, private and potentially distressing information

 - be sensitive to the needs and wishes of the child or young person

 What training and support will I receive?

-Independent visitors will be required to complete a thorough induction and training process and will receive on-going support to give them the skills and knowledge to confidently fulfil their role.
+You'll be required to complete a thorough induction and training process.
+You'll receive on going support to give you the skills and knowledge to fulfil their role.

-Volunteer expenses will be reimbursed for mileage and the costs of activities undertaken with the child or young person up to £30 per visit.
+Volunteer expenses will be reimbursed up to £30 per visit.
+This is for mileage and the costs of activities undertaken with the child or young person.